-Brendan and I were married and pretty much started trying for a baby straight away (we had been together for five years, owned our home, had secure jobs and did everything the ‘right’ way).
-I was 28 and Brendan was 27.
+Brendan and I married and pretty much started trying for a baby straight away (we had been together for 5 years, owned our home, had secure jobs and did everything the ‘right’ way).
+I was 28, Brendan was 27.
 Nothing happened.
 One by one all our friends fell pregnant and I became more and more angry.
 I refused to go to any baby showers, and my friends were terrified of telling me they were expecting because I would just break down, cry and refuse to speak to them.
-It was totally irrational behaviour from me.
 Brendan was really strong but he watched me declining in the biggest possible way.
 After all I figured it was my ‘job’ to have kids, and if I couldn’t, it meant he couldn’t, and he had always told me it was his biggest dream to become a father.
 I even considered leaving him so that he could find someone else.

 So we were booked in for our first egg pickup.
 I went under with so much excitement and woke up to find they had gotten two eggs.
 The average egg pickup gets about 15.
 I was told I had limited capacity to produce eggs and those I did have were ‘crap’.
-Anyway we managed to get one fertilized – the doctor actually said it was the best looking embryo he had ever seen.
-He popped it back and I waited… I didn’t need confirmation from the phone call.
+We managed to get one fertilized – he popped it back and I waited… I didn’t need confirmation from the phone call.
 I knew it hadn’t worked.
 I had to take a week off work because I couldn’t function with the loss.
 The first IVF treatment cost us $7,000.

 Of course, we launched straight back in – no break.
 I had to do the whole egg pickup thing again from the beginning.
 This time they got only one egg.
 It didn’t fertilise.
 Round two – another $7,500.